untodesu/voxelius/docs/dev/modding/api-blocks.md

 }
 ```

 Blockstate values are hashed strings.
-Any value can be written via `world.sset`. `hint` does not restrict this at runtime. `hint` is only a registration-time cross-check: every `when` clause across this block's `variants` is checked against the union of `hint` lists for the states it references.
+Any value can be written via `world.sset`. `hint` does not restrict this at runtime. `hint` is only a registration-time cross-check.
+Every `when` clause across the `variants` of this block is checked against the union of `hint` lists for the states it references.
 A value missing from `hint` produces a console warning at load time (typo protection, e.g. `orientation = "bottum"`).
 Blocks that omit `hint` for a state skip validation for that state.

 ### State object